peterbrook/assetjet/doc/cx_Freeze_Quirks.md

 https://bitbucket.org/anthony_tuininga/cx_freeze/pull-request/11/added-pyqt4qtgui-load-hook-that-adds/diff#comment-134053

-NOTE: Esky needs the folder next to the called executable!
+NOTE: Since Esky needs the folder next to the called executable, we don't need this in AssetJet, but rather copy the file seperately.